 A Day @ STMA is a unique program that provides school children from rural NE and Middle Georgia an opportunity to visit a fine art museum and learn about a master artist.
 For some of these children, this is the only time they will visit a fine art museum.
 For more information or to schedule your school for A Day @ STMA, call 706-342-7557 and ask to speak to the Arts Outreach Assistant or email email@example.com.

 Creative Teens Earning Green (CTEG) is the first and longest-running module of our three-pronged Art$mart Arts Outreach Program for students in Middle and Northeast Georgia.
 Since 2002, STMA has funded and delivered weekly arts programming throughout the academic year for at-risk students at the Morgan County Crossroads Alternative School.
-At no cost to the students or the school, STMA-trained teachers deliver the only arts education offered at the Crossroads School, with up to 40 middle and high school students participating each year.
+At no cost to the students or the school, STMA-trained teachers deliver the only arts education offered at the Crossroads School, with more than 50 middle and high school students participating each year.